kubeportal/kubeportal/docs/dev-env.rst

 Logging
 =======

 Developers are able to set different log levels for KubePortal.
 By default, it will log as verbose as possible.
-You change the verbosity using the `KUBEPORTAL_LOG_LEVEL` environment variable.
+You change the verbosity using the `KUBEPORTAL_LOG_LEVEL_*` environment variables.